 Through the film and photography project, Future Voices New Mexico, middle school and high school students from more than 14 schools state-wide learn how to direct, shoot and edit three-minute films or learn darkroom and photography skills.

-August 2013 kicked off the seventh year of Future Voices of New Mexico.
+August 2015 kicked off the ninth year of Future Voices of New Mexico.
 Throughout the school year, students will work in and out of classrooms with professional filmmakers and photographers to develop three-minute films or shoot documentary and artistic still photographs.
 This year's Future Voice's theme is "fire."

 The students were asked to chose one of the following categories for their work: Comedy, Documentary, Language, Mixed Media and Narrative.
 After production, the films and photographs were submitted to a panel of professional film and photography judges.

 Future Voices of New Mexico is made possible through a partnership involving The Lensic and Santa Fe Photographic Workshops.
 For more information, visit FutureVoicesofNewMexico.org.